MyMonero – How to create and use Monero web wallet, is it safe? + review

 Importing paper wallet transactions to MyMonero

 If you wish then anytime you can sweep funds from MyMonero to other wallets (CLI) by using your view and spend keys.
-We’ll make a separate guide on how it’s done.
+Here is a guide on how its done.
+Check out https://coinguides.org/restore-monero-wallet/.
 Here we’ll show you how to import paper wallet or GUI / CLI wallet transactions to your MyMonero account.
 There are many scenarios in which one prefer importing paper wallet or CLI wallet to MyMonero.
 For example to do transaction often (which is not practical with paper wallet) or when a user is tired of running full node wallet that needs to synchronize with the blockchain all the time.

 Actually you can’t import paper wallet directly to MyMonero.
 You’ll have to import paper wallet to CLI then move those funds to MyMonero which is a huge process.
 From CLI wallet you can easily import transactions to MyMonero with a simple command.